Beyond Robertson-Schr\"odinger: A General Uncertainty Relation Unveiling Hidden Noncommutative Trade-offs: Key Theorem for the Proof of the Uncertainty Relation

-\begin{Theorem} For any matrix $X$, any normal matrix $Y$, and any strictly positive matrix $\omega$ on $\mathbb{C}^d$, the following inequality holds:
+We are now ready to prove the inequality \eqref{BW-new}. \begin{Theorem} For any complex matrix $X$, any normal matrix $Y$, and any strictly positive matrix $\omega$ on $\mathbb{C}^d$, the following inequality holds:

-where $\lm$ and $\lSm$ are the smallest and second smallest eigenvalues of $\omega$, respectively.
-Moreover, the bound is tight in the sense that there exist matrices $X$ and $Y$ for which equality is achieved. \end{Theorem}
+where $\omega_1$ and $\omega_2$ are the smallest and second-smallest eigenvalues of $\omega$, respectively.
+The bound is tight, in the sense that the coefficient $\frac{\omega_1+\omega_2}{\omega_1\omega_2}$ is the smallest possible constant for which the inequality holds for all complex matrices $X$ and all normal matrices $Y$. \end{Theorem}

 {\it Proof}.
-Using the eigenvalue decomposition of the form $Y = \sum_i y_i \ketbra{i}{i}$,
+Using the eigenvalue decomposition of the form $Y = \sum_i y_i \ketbra{\phi_i}{\phi_i}$,

-where $X_i:= \ketbra{i}{i} X$ and $Y_i := Y - y_i \I$.
-Since $X^\dagger_i X_j = \delta_{ij}X^\dagger \ketbra{i}{i} X$, we have
+where $X_i:= \ketbra{\phi_i}{\phi_i} X$ and $Y_i := Y - y_i \I$.
+Since $X^\dagger_i X_j = \delta_{ij}X^\dagger \ketbra{\phi_i}{\phi_i} X$, we have

-where $\ket{\xi_i} := X^\dagger \ket{i}$.
+where $\xi_i := X^\dagger \phi_i$.
 On the other hand,

 and therefore,